 Difficult to shake?

-Just how difficult is it to shake PTSD?
+Just how difficult is it to shake post-traumatic stress disorder (PTSD)?
 Well, that depends upon the frequency, duration and intensity of our stress injuries.
 Intensity varies with the nature of the stress, from war combat, torture and rape, to death, divorce and disease in our family, to minor losses of legal or financial freedom.
 It took me sixty years to discover and employ techniques that would heal my accumulated stress injuries and then resolve my childhood traumas.

 When I was seven years of age, my father died during a flashback to a catastrophic World War II battle.
 Witnessing his tragic death was an intense, one-time, short event, but it built upon my previous stressful experiences with his alcoholic and abusive behaviour.
 Subsequently, while still suffering guilt about praying for his death, I was sexually abused by a gang of several young boys.
 This was another intense, singular, short stressful experience, but it was followed by years of frequent bullying by anyone with a grudge against my uncle, the Chief of Police in Neepawa, Manitoba.